ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 * A vCenter Server instance with vSAN storage must have at least four ESXi servers.
 * You can add 1 - 20 ESXi servers at a time.
 For more information about the minimum of ESXi servers, see [Is a two-node vCenter Server instance highly available?](/docs/vmwaresolutions?topic=vmwaresolutions-faq-vmwaresolutions#is-a-two-node-vcenter-server-instance-highly-available)

-## Procedure to add ESXi servers to vCenter Server instances
+## Procedure to add ESXi servers to vCenter Server single-zone instances
 {: #vc_addingservers-procedure}
 {: help}
 {: support}